kerubistan/kerub/README.md

 =======

 The purpose of this project is to demonstrate some technologies and solutions in the IaaS field.
-Such solutions and technologies are:
+Such solutions are:
+ * User expectations
+ * Scheduling as an optimization/constraint enforcement problem
+ * No host-cluster

+Architectural shift:
  * No host agent
  * Event driven, no poll
  * NoSQL document store for VM data
- * User expectations
- * Scheduling as an optimization/constraint enforcement problem
- * No host-cluster
  * KSM
  * Simplicity in deployment and development
  * Minimal hardware requirements